Skip to content

 5. Governance After Launch

 The implementation checklist should end with maintenance, not stop at launch.
+Without governance, even a perfect implementation decays within months.

 Weekly quality review